Plateau tiger salamander: Threats

 Ambystoma velasci is locally threatened by habitat loss due to urbanization, forest clearance, and water extraction, and also by pollution and the introduction of fish and frogs (Lithobates catesbeianus).
-Out of Mammalian, Avian, and Herpetofauna species, Herpetofauna receive the least studies but in these studies are found to be the ones with the highest negative responses.
+Overall the main threat to the species is loss and destruction of continuous habitats via human activity.
+The main threats being logging, and human caused forest fires.
+It is listed as Least Concern by the IUCN on the IUCN Red List, however the plateau tiger salamander is under a special protection category under Mexican law.
+Out of mammalian, avian, and herpetofauna species, herpetofauna receive the least attention in conservation studies.